 To commemorate his journey there is now a bust of Victor Hugo on the banks of the Rhine River at Bingen, which is fourteen and a half kilometers upstream from Bacharach, a distance of just over nine miles or — as Hugo himself would have said — just over three and a half lieues (in English: leagues).

 It turns out that Victor Hugo was fiercely opposed to the metric system of measurement.
 He wrote in his Rhine book that kilomètres were part of “the disgusting language that the law wants to force on us, as though it were the prerogative of the law to make the language.
 On the contrary, my friend, in a huge number of cases it is the language that should make the law.”

 Forty-one years after his death, through no fault of his own, Victor Hugo was declared a saint — not by the Roman Catholic Church, of course, but by the newly founded Cao Dai religion in Vietnam.
-In 1964/65 I had the privilege of living for several months with an elderly Cao Dai couple in Tân Ba, Vietnam, as I have described in one of my Tân Ba posts.
+In 1964/65 I had the privilege of living for several months with an elderly Cao Dai couple in Tân Ba, Vietnam, as I have described in some of my Tân Ba posts.

 My photos in this post are from June 2010.
 I revised the text in 2017.